Chuka Nestor Emezue

 LEARN MORE

-Technology and Adolescent Mental Health Internship (TAMI) Program - I'm especially proud of our TAMI internship at Rush and with the EMERGE Innova+ions Lab.
-TAMI is a youth-research training program now in its third year, engaging over 90 high school students across eight schools in Chicagoland.
-The program has produced two youth-coauthored publications and stands as a rare model of authentic youth-engaged scholarship.
-Here are manuscripts one and two - both open access.
+I'm especially proud of our TAMI internship at Rush and with the EMERGE Innova+ions Lab.
+TAMI is a youth research training program, now in its third year, that has engaged more than 90 high school students across eight Chicagoland schools.
+Students learn how research works, contribute to ongoing projects, and help shape questions that matter to their communities.
+The program has already led to two youth co-authored publications - one and two - both open access, and reflects a model of genuinely youth-engaged scholarship.

 LEARN MORE